levkoch/levboard/README.md

 # LevBoard
 This is a [Spotistats](https://stats.fm/) integration for building customizable song charts.
-Currently, only creating song charts is avaliable, due to some complications that Spotistats has with albums that I don't like.
+Currently, only creating song charts is avaliable, due to some complications that Spotistats has with album versions.

 __Please Note__: Only accounts with Spotistats Plus __AND__ their files imported work, as all other accounts don't display stream counts, which the system needs to work correctly.

 # How To Use (For Anyone)

-_(This is the explaining to anyone how-to guide, so if you know how to run a program, skip to the other [How to Use section.](#how-to-use-for-programmers)_
+_This is the explaining to anyone how-to guide, so if you know how to run a program, skip to the other [How to Use section.](#how-to-use-for-programmers)_

 ## Downloading the Program
-__(1)`__ This is code that runs on your computer, so to run it, you have to download it first.
+__(1)__ This is code that runs on your computer, so to run it, you have to download it first.
 Click on the green button in the top right corner, and then select "Download ZIP", which will download a compressed copy of the script onto your computer.
 Find the zipped folder in your file discovery system on your computer and move the inner folder (which should be named "levboard-main") out of the zipped folder.

 ## Configuring Your Username
 __(2)__ Find / update your Spotistats username.
 They are automatically set to whatever Spotify auto-generates your username to be, but they are unwieldy.
 Navigate to the [Spotistats account page](https://stats.fm/account), sign into your account, and change your custom url to something nice.
 You'll need it soon to run the program.